Surviving and Thriving During the Holiday Season: Tips for Patients & Caregivers

 - Massage for lymphedema should be practiced by someone who has >100 hours of training specifically in lymphedema.

 It is ok to go to the mall if you feel up to the trip, but just be mindful of being in a public place.
 Make sure to bring along hand-sanitizer and use it especially after making contact with others, handling money, and before eating.
-Try not to touch your mouth and nose as this is a common way to spread the germs on your hands.
+Try not to touch your mouth and nose as this is a common way to spread the germs that are on your hands.
 Try to go during non-peak hours where the mall will be less crowded.
 Also, remember to go at a time of day when you are feeling good and have the most energy.
 Rest when you need to and pay attention to what your body is telling you...
 You may not be up for an entire day of shopping right now.

-It is important to be thinking about this before you leave!
-It is possible to get a "vacation override" through your drug plan to get more than a one month supply of medication; but often your physician or physician's office will need to call your insurance company to request this over-ride.
+It is important to think about this before you leave!
+It is possible to get a "vacation override" through your drug plan to get more than a one month supply of medication.
+But, often your physician or physician's office will need to call your insurance company to request this over-ride.
 Be sure you communicate clearly with the doctor's office about 1) where you are traveling to, 2) the dates you will be gone, and 3) which drugs you will need a supply of while away.
 Sometimes, you may be asked by the insurance company to supply a copy of your itinerary, plane tickets or travel plans.
 It is best to start this process EARLY-at least 2 weeks before you leave for your trip.
 With clear communication, it is very easy to get this issues resolved so that you can enjoy your trip!

 Make sure you travel with your doctor's phone number should you need medical attention while out of town.
 It's a good idea to have a written summary of your treatment to carry with should you need to go to an ER while out of town.
 Get forms to create your treatment records.
 Carry your medications in your carry-on bags so you don't risk losing them in checked luggage.

 Do you wonder how you will make it through the holidays when it involves traveling from one house to the next, sleeping on pull out couches and staying up late when you are beat up from 6 months of cancer treatments?
-Well,start by practicing how to say No!
+Well, start by practicing how to say No!
 People will certainly understand that you aren't up for going all over town.
 Can one family host a few others and you only need make one stop?
 Can you stay in a nearby hotel so you can get your needed rest and take a break when you need to?
 Or stay home and make it a more intimate family gathering with just the immediate family.
 Whatever you do, don't do things you know you aren't up for just because that is the tradition.
 Start a new tradition!

 Only you know what your level of energy is and what activities are potentially too draining.
 Every family has longstanding traditions but maybe this year you can change things to meet your needs.
 Can others travel to you this year?
 Would your family understand if you did not do all the traveling?
 Is there one location that everyone can meet?